ankurgecr/LocalNotificationHelper/readme.md

 Get notification status
 --------
-In order to check if a notification is scheduled or not,
+In order to check if a notification is scheduled or not, call:
 ```
 NotificationHelper.isScheduled(notificationId, new LocalNotificationStatusHandler() {
    @Override